 What is a daylight blue filter?

+This is a common question in beginner’s microscopy.
 In some applications, it is important to observe the true color of the specimen as best as possible.
 A “daylight blue” filter absorbs some of the yellow to red light from the typical halogen lamp, resulting in coloration much closer to natural daylight, which is more accurate and often time considered more comfortable to look at for long periods of time.
 In some applications, having the yellow halogen color provides better contrast.
 In others, daylight brings out the true color of the specimen.

 Give us a call and we can help you with your decision on which microscope is best for your specific application and budget.
 We look forward to hearing from you!